 The type of fuel that you use will impact everything from portability to taste to how easy it is to use.

 Coal smokers are great if you want a traditional smokey taste.
-These are especially effective when combined with wood, using the coal to get the fire started and wood to provide a smoke infusion.
+These are especially effective when combined with wood, using the coal to get the fire started and wood chips to provide a smoke infusion.

 Visit the following article to learn what's the best charcoal for smokers in our opinion.